Your time at Moore College will give you lifelong memories of good times and build relationships with partners in ministry.

 Engagement with God's word

-Moore College has the largest and most comprehensive theological library in the southern hemisphere.
+Amongst Moore’s wonderful resources is the largest and most comprehensive theological library in the southern hemisphere.

 Community allows students to be given strong support academically, socially and spiritually.